You are here

 - The district's individualized learning plan for the alternative principal candidate

-- Assure the district's individualized learning plan (individualized learning plan template) for the alternative principal candidate aligns with the Colorado Principal Quality Standards.
+- Assure the district's individualized learning plan (new template coming soon) for the alternative principal candidate aligns with the Colorado Principal Quality Standards.

 - Download the Statement of Assurance (SOA) form (PDF)

-Apply for an alternative principal authorization using the eLicensing system
+Apply for a principal authorization using the eLicensing system

-Please note*: No content assessment is required to obtain an alternative principal authorization.
-However, there is an exam required upon program completion in order to move from an alternative principal authorization to an initial principal license.
+Please note*: No content assessment is required to obtain a principal authorization.
+However, there is an exam required upon program completion in order to move from a principal authorization to an initial principal license.